abdulrahmannmostafa/mobile-applications-course-materials/README.md

 # mobile-applications-course-materials
-The course materials I prepared as a teaching assistant for the cohort students
+The course materials I prepared as a teaching assistant for the cohort of students at Arab Academy for Science, Technology & Maritime Transportation